Professional edition active

 Step-by-Step Description for Removing a Ring Using String

-• Do a proximal digital nerve block or metacarpal block to the finger to provide sufficient anesthesia without distending tissue of the finger shaft.
+• Perform a proximal digital nerve block or metacarpal block to the finger to provide sufficient anesthesia without distending tissue of the finger shaft.

 • To decrease edema, first wrap the Penrose drain around the finger from tip to palm.
 Leave the drain wrapped in place for a few minutes to reach the maximum effect, then remove it.